Jarbo52/ArduGotchi/README.md

 Based on old school Tamagotchi.
 To win you just need to survive.

 Two path based child which grows and you can nurture.

+All sprites are 1-D hex arrays which are parsed using pre-hardcoded dimensions.